-Instruction 3 L Hours per week
+Instruction Duration of SEE SEE CIE Credits 3 L Hours per week 3 Hours 60 Marks 40 Marks 3

-Duration of SEE 3 Hours

-SEE 60 Marks

-CIE 40 Marks

-Credits 3

-1. Student is made to understand the importance of food biotechnology and its nutritive value.

-- 2. Students are taught the types of food available in the nature and its consumption value. - 3.
+- 1. Student is made to understand the importance of food biotechnology and its nutritive value. - 2.
+Students are taught the types of food available in the nature and its consumption value. - 3.
 Students made to understand the food spoilage. - 4.
 Students are enlightened about the importance of food processing. - 5.
 Students are made aware of chemical and physical methods of food processing.